pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 How you create the network will vary on your permissions and preferences.

-Typical setups will want to provide Kubernetes with the following resources to use for the cluster.
+Typical setups will provide Kubernetes with the following resources to use for the cluster.

-  * Private subnets for use with provisioning private load balancers.
+  * Private subnets for provisioning private load balancers.
   * Private subnets for use as the default subnets for workers to run in.
   * Managed [Pod networking][k8s-pod-networking].